gabrielbeguren/JSON-Video-Matrix/README.md

 ## Credits

-These scripts were created to showcase JSON-to-MP4 steganography by Gabriel Bravo Eguren, aka vestelion.
+These scripts were created to showcase JSON-to-MP4 steganography by Gabriel Bravo Eguren.